sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 transitions.

-In a reverse marketplace flow, a customer creates a listing and a provider responds to that listing by making an offer, such as suggesting their service or product.
+In a reverse marketplace flow, a customer creates a listing and a provider responds to that listing by submitting an offer, such as suggesting their service or product.
 The customer chooses between all provider offers they have received, and then places an order on the offer of their choice.
 The customer makes the payment, and the provider receives a payout.
 The transaction process needs to have one or more initial transitions defined for the provider, and the provider needs to initiate the transaction using one of those initial provider transitions.

 In the Sharetribe transaction engine, both providers and customers can initiate a transaction – in other words, initiating transitions can be defined for both providers and customers.
-This means that you can build both forward flows and reverse flows on a Sharetribe marketplace.
+This means that you can build both regular flows and reverse flows on a Sharetribe marketplace.

 ### Pricing